brulejr/ramdisk-devtools/README.md

 $ make install
 ```

-Copy the files from the project's `etc/init.d` and `etc/default` directories into their corresponding system paths.
+> Copy the files from the project's `etc/init.d` and `etc/default` directories into their corresponding system paths.
 Ensure that all files are owned by `root` with a group of `root`.
 Ensure that the `/etc/init.d/ramdisk*` files are
 executable only by user.

-Reboot in order to activate the RAM disk.
+> Reboot in order to activate the RAM disk.

+### Configuration

+TODO